logicly-au/pmhc-mds-user-documentation/doc/faqs/system/development.rst

 practice sample - `Brisbane North PHN Example Paper </_static/SUB_BrisbaneNorthPHN_PMHC-MDS.pdf>`_.

 Strategic Data are happy to provide comment on your paper before you formally submit it.
-To request this, please contact the PMHC Helpdesk on support@pmhc-mds.com.
+To request this, please contact the PMHC Helpdesk at support@pmhc-mds.com.

-Final papers should be submitted directly to the Department of Health on MentalHealthData@health.gov.au.
+Final papers should be submitted directly to the Department of Health at MentalHealthData@health.gov.au.
 However, we would appreciate it if you could copy in the PMHC Helpdesk whenever possible.